 We can build healthier and more resilient communities by drastically reducing plastic use and moving to safer materials and processes.
 This includes replacing plastic bottles with glass and vinyl flooring with linoleum.
 As a result of our science and research, together with our advocacy for better policies at the national, state, and corporate level, governments and major retailers have taken action on toxic plastics.

 We are working to reduce the use of toxic plastics and the dangerous chemical additives, such as vinyl, polystyrene, PET, PFAS, toxic flame retardants, phthalates, and antimony, by winning government and market policies.
 We support prevention-based policies that include ingredient transparency, assessment of chemical hazards, bans on the most hazardous, and requirements for the use of the safest options.

 - Lowe’s, The Home Depot, Menards, Floor and Decor, and others committed to stop the sale of vinyl flooring containing hormone-disrupting phthalates—stopping the use of tens of millions of pounds of these harmful additives.

 - Washington state is pursuing regulatory restrictions on phthalates in vinyl flooring.

-- Amazon is ending the use of PFAS, phthalates, BPA and other bisphenols, vinyl, polystyrene (PS), and expanded polystyrene (EPS) in certain private-label food contact materials.
+- Amazon announced that it will end the use of PFAS, phthalates, BPA and other bisphenols, vinyl, polystyrene (PS), and expanded polystyrene (EPS) in certain private-label food contact materials.